-NMIH is not subject to any limitations on its ability to pay dividends except those generally applicable to corporations that are incorporated in Delaware.
-Delaware corporate law provides that dividends are only payable out of a corporation's capital surplus or, subject to certain limitations, recent net profits.
+NMIH is not subject to any limitations on its ability to pay dividends except those generally applicable to corporations that are incorporated in the State of Delaware.
+Delaware law provides that dividends are only payable out of a corporation's capital surplus or, subject to certain limitations, recent net profits.

 NMIC and Re One are subject to certain rules and regulations prescribed by jurisdictions in which they are authorized to operate and the GSEs that may restrict their ability to pay dividends to NMIH.
-Since inception, NMIC and Re One have not paid any dividends to NMIH.
-NMIC and Re One have the capacity to pay aggregate ordinary dividends as calculated under Wisconsin law of \$16.1 million to NMIH during the 12-month period ending December 31, 2020.
+Re One has the capacity to pay \$1.6 million of aggregate ordinary dividends to NMIH during the twelve-month period ending December 31, 2021.
+NMIC reported a statutory net loss for the year ended December 31, 2020 and does not have the capacity to pay dividends to NMIH during the twelve-month period ended December 31, 2021 without prior approval from the Wisconsin OCI.
+Neither Re One nor NMIC have ever paid dividends to NMIH.